Learn Moroccan Arabic Online or In Fez, Morocco

 Classes can be scheduled upon demand and can start at any time.
 Email us at hello@crossroadsculturalexchange.com to schedule your classes.

 For full-time Moroccan Arabic students, we recommend studying three hours a day, five days a week during the Introductory and Beginner Levels.
 Upon reaching the Intermediate Level, we recommend studying 1.5 hours in class and the same amount of time practicing outside of class.
-We also recommend four weeks of study in class followed by a one-week break.

 Proposed Schedule